Configuring a Pipeline

 1. In the Navigation panel, click Build > Pipelines, and then click the Add icon.

-2. Enter a pipeline name and optional description.
+2. In the Define Pipeline step of the pipeline wizard, enter a pipeline name and optional description.

 3. For Engine Type, select Transformer for Snowflake, and then click Next.